 Each year VPL staff submit projects for funding.
-The Board of the Friends reviews the requests and make recommendations to Friends members.
+The Friends Board reviews the requests and makes recommendations to all Friends members.
 These recommendations are voted on at the annual general meeting.
 This year the following funding was approved by the membership and a description of each project can be found below the table.

 Allocation of Funds for 2018:

 |Britannia Children and Teen Services||Services Britannia Teen Space Redesign||$6,000|

 |Children and Teen Services||Children’s Felt Story Collection Update||$2,500|

 |Children and Teen Services||5 New Language Fun Storytime Kits||$2,700|

 |Central and West Point Grey||Block Flooring for Storytime||$1,300|

 |nə́ca̓ ʔmat ct Strathcona||Digital Creation Programming in the Bud Osborn Creation Space||$4,800|

 |Programming & Learning Services||Writer in Residence Program – 2018 Residency||$20,750|